 Jackson, TN Apartment Complex Safety

 Tennessee apartment complex owners owe a duty to their residents to take reasonable steps to ensure the premises are adequately maintained.
 Not only does this include repairing visibly broken steps or obvious electrical issues, but it also includes taking steps to guard against foreseeable third-party attacks.
 Crime can be reduced by providing adequate lighting, security systems, door and window locks, working gates, and security guards.
-If you or a loved one has been attacked, shot, sexually assaulted, or injured by a third-party, our experienced Jackson apartment complex safety attorneys are here to listen and help you recover for your injuries.
+If you or a loved one has been attacked, shot, sexually assaulted, or injured by a third-party, our experienced Jackson inadequate security attorneys are here to listen and help you recover for your injuries.
 Nahon, Saharovich & Trotz is the largest personal injury law firm based in Tennessee with over 30 attorneys and over 100 staff members who are willing and ready to actively fight for your right to recovery.

 Injuries Caused by Negligent Security at an Apartment Complex